 Step 1: Terminate the processes

-- Right-click on each process and select “End task” or “End process” to terminate them.
+- Right-click each one and choose “End task” or “End process.”

 Step 2: Delete the associated files

-- Open File Explorer and navigate to the iMyFone folder (
+- Go to File Explorer and head over to the iMyFone folder (

 C://Program Files (x86)/iMyFone

-- Go to the user temp folder (
+- Clear out the MFResident.exe file from the user temp folder (

 C:\Users\YourUsername\AppData\Local\Temp